joshjkk/c-web-server/README.md

 # Web Server

-A barebones web server in C.
+A web server in C.

 ## Why?